Participate in EXACT09

 Please note that the segmentation should be stored in an "upside down" manner, such that the first slice corresponds to the lower part of the body.

-The filename of the segmentation should be the same as the patient name (tag "0010,0010") stored in the DICOM header, or the folder name containing the DICOM slices, which are also named according to the patient name.
+The filename of the segmentation should be the same as the patient name (tag "0010,0010") stored in the DICOM header, which is also the folder name containing the DICOM slices.
 The results should consist of two compressed archive files, one for results on the training set and another one for results on the testing set.
 The allowed compression formats is ".zip".
 Below is a list of names that should be used and the corresponding size of the raw image file:

 Training setTesting set